Metrics in Detail

 Before You Begin

-The Metrics in Detail below assume that you have a good understanding of the basic Key Concepts.
+The Metrics in Detail below assume you understand the basic Key Concepts well.
 If not, we suggest you familiarize yourself with the basic Key Concepts and Reporting Concepts first.

 About Metrics in Detail